 The letter issued by the White House Attorney Robert Bauer (embedded below) says in part:

 “We found that, as the Congressman has publicly and accurately stated, options for Executive Branch service were raised with him.
 Efforts were made in June and July of 2009 to determine whether Congressman Sestak would be interested in service on a Presidential or other Senior Executive Branch Advisory Board, which would avoid a divisive Senate primary, allow him to retain his seat in the House, and provide him with an opportunity for additional service to the public in a high-level advisory capacity for which he was highly qualified.
-The advisory positions discussed with Congressman Sestak, while important to the work of the Administration, would have been uncompensated.”
+The advisory positions discussed with Congressman Sestak, while important to the work of the Administration, would have been uncompensated.”take our poll - story continues below

 “White House staff did not discuss these options with Congressman Sestak.
 The White House Chief of Staff enlisted the support of former President Clinton who agreed to raise with Congressman Sestak options of service on a Presidential or other Senior Executive Branch Advisory Board.
 Congressman Sestak Declined the suggested alternatives, remaining committed to his Senate candidacy.”